GitArika/react-watch-me/README.md

 ## Credits

-Application code template from rocketseat.
+Application code is original from rocketseat bootcamp and refactored by Ariel Evangelista.